Common Dental Emergencies We Treat

 Following emergency treatment, we provide detailed aftercare instructions and schedule appropriate follow-up appointments to monitor healing and ensure optimal outcomes.
 Composite fillings may serve as temporary solutions while planning definitive restoration, while antibiotics help control infections and prevent spread to other areas.

 Our preventive approach extends beyond immediate treatment to include education about protecting your teeth from future emergencies.
-This guidance covers protective equipment for sports activities, dietary recommendations, and habits may increase injury risk.
+This guidance covers protective equipment for sports activities, dietary recommendations, and habits that may increase injury risk.

 Recovery and Follow-Up Care

 Proper recovery following emergency dental treatment requires careful attention to aftercare instructions and scheduled follow-up appointments.
-We monitor healing progress and adjust treatment plans as needed to ensure optimal outcomes and prevent complications could compromise long-term oral health.
+We monitor healing progress and adjust treatment plans as needed to ensure optimal outcomes and prevent complications that could compromise long-term oral health.

 Follow-up appointments allow us to assess healing, remove temporary materials when appropriate, and implement definitive treatments.
-This staged approach often provides better outcomes than attempting to complete all treatment during the initial emergency visit when tissues may be swollen or traumatized.
+This staged approach often provides better outcomes than attempting to complete all treatment during the initial emergency visit, when tissues may be swollen or traumatized.

-Choose Floss Lincoln Park for Emergency Care
+Choose Floss Lincoln Park for Emergency Dental Care

 Frequently Asked Questions